uwwisaca/CCDC/CentOS/Intructions.md

 sudo passwd (userAccountName)
 Randomly generated password work best for this.
 User a password generator and storage system. (keepass, bitwarden, etc...)
 ## Ports!

+This section is less relevent if utilizing the scripts:

 If the formal remains the same for years to come, CentOS just needs to have 2 ports open: 80, and 443.

 Enable the firewall: